 Commercial Dishwasher Buying Guide

 Purchasing a commercial dishwasher for your restaurant, cafeteria, hospital or other institution will be one of the more expensive commercial kitchen purchases you will be making.
 Since most restaurants will opt for a dishwasher of some type, as they are more economical than washing by hand, you will need to know the different types available on the market.
-Each type is suitable for different types of food establishments.
-Therefore you will want to assess the unique needs of your foodservice business to determine which type of commercial dishwasher will best suit your needs.
+Each type is suitable for different types of food establishments, so you will want to assess the unique needs of your foodservice business so you can determine which type of commercial dishwasher will best suit your needs.

-To determine which commercial dishwasher you should purchase you will need to know the following: your restaurant's size, number of plates used per meal, number of glasses used per meal and number of pots and pans used during meal preparation.
+To determine which commercial dishwasher you should purchase you will need to know the following: type of restaurant, number of plates used per meal, number of glasses used per meal and number of pots and pans used during meal preparation.
 This information will help you determine the commercial dishwasher type and capacity that will work best for you.
 Information such as the health codes, NSF regulations and restrictions particular to your specific location, such as water usage, can also have an effect on your final decision.

 Types of Dishwashers